 Many other smaller investors are not listed.
 It will be up to you to investigate whether a specific pension or investment fund holds investments in Elbit.
 Banks and public funds, universities, unions and churches have often an obligation to disclose their investments.

-by now lists only seven institutional investors outside the US and Canada (May 2011 – please check the site for the most recent list of investors):
+by now lists only very few institutional investors outside the US and Canada (May 2015 – please check the site for the most recent list of investors):

 • KBC Group NV, Havenlaan 2, Brussels, 1080, 32 78 152 154

 • Credit Suisse AG, Po Box 900, Zurich, CH 8070, 41 1 212 16 16

 • UBS AG, Bahnhofstrasse 45, Zurich, – 41-1-234-4100